davepinch/pinchy.cc/content/topics/places/cities/england/london/also-died-in-london/also-died-in-london.md

 ---
-title: also died in London
+title: "also died in London"
-start: Isaac Newton
+also died in: London
-type: fragment
+type: sequence
 tags:
-  - London
+  - sequence
 ---